'I feel good, for an old lady' | North Carolina WWII veteran celebrates 103rd birthday

-BLACK MOUNTAIN, N.C. — With a cake and fruit punch, WWII veteran Bernice Liverette celebrated her 103rd birthday in style Wednesday inside the North Carolina State Veteran's Home.
+BLACK MOUNTAIN, N.C. — With a cake and fruit punch, WWII veteran Bernice Liverett celebrated her 103rd birthday in style Wednesday inside the North Carolina State Veteran's Home.

 Dozens of birthday cards and treasured photographs of Bernice added to the joy.

-"I feel good, for an old lady," Liverette laughed.
+"I feel good, for an old lady," Liverett laughed.
 "It's almost unbelievable that all this is happening for me."

-Liverette was born on an "icy and cold" evening in Upstate New York on Jan.
+Liverett was born on an "icy and cold" evening in upstate New York on Jan.
 12, 1919.
 During WWII she helped with medical transportation.

 ALSO ON WCNC CHARLOTTE: 'I just need somebody to take a chance on me': Cancer survivor's letter brings Charlotte mom to tears